-"We are living in a time when anti-Semitism is on the rise globally and throughout the United States.
-The fact is that it can happen right here in the Greater Hartford area, and we need to be prepared and we need to take action." - Michael Cantor, Co-Chair, Federation's Security Task Force
+"We are living in a time when antisemitism is on the rise globally and throughout the United States.
+The fact is that it can happen right here in the Greater Hartford area, and we need to be prepared and we need to take action." - Michael Cantor, Co-Chair, Federation's Security Committee

 With your generous support, we can ensure that Greater Hartford’s Jewish community is prepared to prevent and – if need be – quickly respond to any security threat.

-We are also launching an endowment campaign to implement security programs more broadly and ensure long-term sustainability.
+GIfts and pledges of any size to the Secure Community Initiative are most welcome.
+We have also launched an endowment campaign to implement security programs more broadly and ensure long-term sustainability.
 A $6.5 million endowment will provide perpetual funding for security operations.

 To learn more about the Secure Community Initiative, please contact Laura Zimmerman, Chief Operating Officer and Senior Vice President, at email@example.com.
 To make a gift or pledge to the initiative, please contact Hayley Wasser, Vice President of Development, at firstname.lastname@example.org.